-The financial statements also include a Statement of Financial Position, Statement of Activities, and certain note disclosures for the College's discretely presented component unit, the Central Carolina Community College Foundation, Inc. (Foundation); however, the Foundation is not included in management's discussion and analysis.
-More information describing the relationship between the College and Foundation can be found in Note 1A.
+In addition to the College's financial statements and accompanying notes, information for a component unit is presented.
+The Statement of Financial Position, Statement of Activities, and certain notes for Randolph Community College Foundation, Inc. (Foundation) are discretely presented alongside the College financial statements; however, the component unit is not included in management's discussion and analysis.
+More information describing the relationship between the College and its discretely presented component unit can be found in Note 1A, Significant Accounting Policies - Financial Reporting Entity.